 Check out these apps for calculating your estimated federal taxes:

 - TaxCaster by Intuit: This app also calculates federal tax.
-You can enter your income and other financial figures by sliding a button, or you can tap the little gray arrow (>) to reveal a place where you can type in actual numbers.
-Check it out via the Apple App Store, Google Play, or their website.
+You can enter your income and other financial figures by sliding a button, or you can tap the little gray arrow to go to a page where you can type in actual numbers.
+Check it out via the Apple App Store, Google Play, or the Intuit TurboTax website.

-- TaxMode by Sawhney Systems: This is the most thorough of all the apps.
+- TaxMode by Sawhney Systems: This is the most thorough of all the available apps.
 It offers support for both simple and "full" data input, and you can get a free trial.
-Check it out via the Apple App Store, Google Play, or their web app.
+Check it out via the Apple App Store, Google Play, or the Sawhney Systems website.